 Your salary goes straight into your bank account.

 According to crewfinder.com, assistant engineers can make $42,000-$72,000 a year, a chef can make $36,000-$55,000 a year, while a Captain can make a whopping $65,000-$200,000 a year.

 How much you can earn depends on your experience level and the vessel size.

 If you’d like to be considered for a job on a yacht crew, be sure to check out various yacht crew employment agency websites for more information.

 12. Cruise Ship Staff

 Cruise ship staff members typically sign contracts to work on a ship for a set duration of time.
-You’ll be provided housing, food, health care, and a salary.
+You’ll be provided with housing, food, health care and a salary.

 If you’re interested in working on a cruise ship, be sure to check out the cruise line websites for career prospects.